Biplanes are a lot of fun to fly, and they look great. But sometimes it seems like a lot of work to build the struts for the top wing.

 Now the cross braces are measured, bent and cut.
 Don’t worry too much if the cross braces are a tiny bit too long or too short.
 They can be slid up or down a bit as long as you make sure that the main struts are in the correct position.

 Your steel music wire should be wrapped with soft copper wire at the solder joints.
 Make sure that your copper wire is not coated with lacquer.
 Lacquered wire can be called bell wire, transformer wire, etc. It’s intended for winding coils.
 What you want is plain, uncoated copper wire.
 I have a big roll of it that I found somewhere 25 years ago.
 I cut off little pieces as I need them.
-The packaging has been gone for years, but at a glance it seems to be about half a mm thick.
+The packaging has been gone for years, but I measured the diameter at .025″, or .63mm.

 The first thing to do is to clean all of your copper wire and music wire with alcohol or acetone.
 Trust me, your solder won’t stick until you do this.
 Steel wire always has oil on it when you buy it, and copper wire has tarnish on it.